 Students will analyze various dynamic systems using Laplace transforms to determine their natural and forced responses, classical methods of compensation development and gain selection such as the Bode and Evan's methods.
 Given time and frequency response and steady-state error specifications students will be able to relocate the system eigenvalues to produce desired result.
-System stability will be established based on bounded-input-bounded-output, Routh and Liapanov criteria.
+System stability will be established based on bound-ed-input-bounded-output, Routh and Liapanov criteria.
 Modern methods of control law design in state-space will be used to estimate and control the system state in an optimum fashion.
 Methods for converting these algorithms to digital form will be developed and the implications of sampling and quantization will be defined.
 Methods of dealing with nonlinearities will be learned.
 Prerequisite: ME 370.
+A minimum grade of C- is required for all prerequisites.